 The damage across eastern Kansas and Missouri exceeded $935 million, killed 28 people, and displaced 518,000 more.
 Over a million acres flooded, 2,500 homes were completely demolished, 336 businesses were destroyed, and more than 3,000 flooded.

 The crest continued downstream through Missouri, passing through Boonville, Jefferson City, Hermann, and St. Charles resulting in further flooding.

-On July 17, President Harry Truman toured the damage by airplane, as far west as Manhattan, and declared the disaster “one of the worst this country has ever suffered from water.”
+On July 17, President Harry Truman toured the damage by airplane as far west as Manhattan and declared the disaster “one of the worst this country has ever suffered from water.”

-During the Great Depression of the 1930s, the federal government had proposed building flood control dams along tributaries of major rivers in Kansas.
-As part of the New Deal program, these projects would have provided jobs for unemployed workers and prevent downstream flooding.
-Though the construction of Tuttle Creek Reservoir above Manhattan was proposed, no action was taken due to lack of funding.
+During the Great Depression of the 1930s, the federal government proposed building flood control dams along tributaries of major rivers in Kansas.
+As part of the New Deal program, these projects would have provided jobs for unemployed workers and prevented downstream flooding.
+Though the construction of Tuttle Creek Reservoir above Manhattan was proposed, no action was taken due to a lack of funding.
 However, the Flood of 1951 would change that.